djsilva99/heatrapy/README.md

 <img src="https://github.com/danieljosesilva/heatrapy/blob/master/img/heatrapy.png" alt="Drawing" height="30"/> heatrapy v2.0.3

 This package is a module for simulating dynamic 1D and 2D heat transfer processes by using the finite difference method.
 The packages is based on thermal objects.
 Two different approaches can be used: single thermal object and a system of thermal objects that can contact with each other.
 Heatrapy includes both the modeling of caloric effects and the incorporation of phase transitions.

-For full documentation visit the <a href='https://djsilva99.github.io/heatrapy'>heatrapy website</a>.
+For full documentation visit the [heatrapy website](https://djsilva99.github.io/heatrapy).

 author: Daniel Silva (djsilva@gmx.com) <br> current version: v2.0.3